robincorey/Heatmap_Aligner/README.md

 A Python script to take the output of multiple PyLipID runs (csv), and plot onto a sequence alignment.

-Currently most of the way there.
+Currently runnable with the test data, still needs testing on different datasets/systems

 Required dependencies
 ====